How to Submit Your Squarespace Sitemap to Google Search Console

 In contrast to various website construction tools, a Squarespace sitemap generator becomes unnecessary due to Squarespace's automatic generation of an XML sitemap.
 This obviates the need for manual creation, as each website update seamlessly integrates changes into the sitemap.

-To access your Squarespace sitemap, append /sitemap.xml to the termination of your primary domain's URL.
+To access your Squarespace sitemap, append /sitemap.xml to the end of your primary domain's URL.

 For instance, with the integrated Squarespace domain, the sitemap URL adopts this structure: